 - A stable careers programme

 - Learning from career and labour market information

 - Addressing the needs of each pupil

 - Linking curriculum learning to careers

 - Encounters with employers and employees

 - Experiences of workplaces

 - Encounters with further and higher education

 - Personal guidance

-- 3. Objectives: The Careers programme is designed to meet the specific needs of the students.
-It is differentiated and personalised to ensure progression through a range of activities what are appropriate to students' career learning, planning and development.
+- 2. Objectives: The Careers programme is designed to meet the specific needs of the students.
+It is differentiated and personalised to ensure progression through a range of activities that are appropriate to students' career learning, planning and development.
 The student programme is student centred, impartial and confidential.
 The programme will raise aspirations, challenge stereotyping and promote equality and diversity.

-4. Implementation
+3. Implementation

-- 4.1 Management: My Trust Careers (now CXK) Careers Consultancy coordinates the Careers programme, with assistance from the External Curriculum Coordinator, Assistant Head, Headteacher and class teachers: - 4.2 Staffing: All staff contribute to careers education indirectly through their roles as tutors and subject teachers.
-Specialist sessions are provided by My Trust Careers (now CXK) Careers Consultancy as well as staff working within PHSE lessons. - 4.3 Curriculum: The curriculum includes: - Careers education activities (careers lessons in Years 10 and 11, PSHE lessons, visiting speaker assemblies and careers education embedded in subjects). - 3 formal careers counselling sessions from an independent advisor - Information and research activities, including group work and one to one interviews for all Year 13 students - Events and enrichment activities (presentations are invited by external speakers on a variety of professional opportunities) - Work experience placements by the end of KS4 and additional work experience by the end of KS5 - Access to the careers library and information - Visits to colleges and apprenticeship providers to ensure pupils and parents/carers are fully informed about the options available to them - 4.4 Professional Development: All staff may of course contribute to the careers programme through their roles as tutors and subject teachers. - 4.5 Partnerships: Key public agencies, employers, universities, the Headteacher and My Trust Careers (now CXK) Careers Consultancy all have a specific role to play in the promotion and provision of the Careers program at City of Rochester School.
+- 3.1 Management: My Trust Careers (now CXK) Careers Consultancy coordinates the external Careers programme, with assistance from the External Curriculum Coordinator, Assistant Head, Headteacher, Careers teacher and class teachers: - 3.2 Staffing: Careers education is undertaken for all classes from Junior to sixth form.
+All staff contribute to careers education indirectly through their roles as tutors and subject teachers.
+Specialist sessions are provided by My Trust Careers (now CXK) Careers Consultancy as well as staff working within Careers/PHSE lessons.

-- 4.6 Resources: Funding will be allocated in the annual budget planning round in the context of whole school priorities and needs in the careers curriculum.
-The Head Teacher is responsible for the effective deployment of resources. - 5.
-Monitoring: Compliance with the policies and procedures laid down in this document will be monitored by the trustees.
-The trustees are responsible for the monitoring, revision and updating of this document on a 1 yearly basis or sooner if the need arises. - 6.
+- 3.3 Curriculum: The curriculum includes: - Careers education activities careers lessons in Junior to year 13.
+PSHE lessons, visiting speaker assemblies and careers education embedded in subjects. - 5 formal careers counselling sessions from an independent advisor/careers twilight session - Information and research activities, including group work and one to one interviews for all Year 10.11.12 & 13 students - Events and enrichment activities (presentations are invited by external speakers on a variety of professional opportunities) - Work experience placements by the end of KS4 and additional work experience by the end of KS5 - Access to the careers library and information - Visits to colleges and apprenticeship providers to ensure pupils and parents/carers are fully informed about the options available to them - 3.4 Professional Development: All staff may of course contribute to the careers programme through their roles as tutors and subject teachers. - 3.5 Partnerships: Key public agencies, employers, universities, the Headteacher and My Trust Careers (now CXK) Careers Consultancy all have a specific role to play in the promotion and provision of the Careers program at City of Rochester School. - 3.6 Resources: Funding will be allocated in the annual budget planning round in the context of whole school priorities and needs in the careers curriculum.
+The Head Teacher is responsible for the effective deployment of resources. - 4.
+Monitoring: Compliance with the policies and procedures laid down in this document will be monitored by the Headteacher.
+The Headteacher/Career lead is responsible for the monitoring, revision and updating of this document on a 1 yearly basis or sooner if the need arises. - 5.
 Equality Impact Assessment: This document forms part of the City of Rochester School's commitment to create a positive culture of respect for all staff and service users.
 The intention is to identify, remove or minimise discriminatory practice in relation to the protected characteristics, as well as to promote positive practice and value the diversity of all individuals and communities.
 As part of its development this document and its impact on equality has been analysed and no detriment identified.

-7. Appendix 1 Careers Programme Objectives and Outcomes
+6. Appendix 1 Careers Programme Objectives and Outcomes

-7.1 Aims and Objectives:
+6.1 Aims and Objectives: